-The course will integrate teaching around the care of complex and/or vulnerable patient populations while reinforcing and building upon challenging topics that have been previously covered in the curriculum.
-Important topics including the approach to surgical patients, trauma, pain management and infectious disease outbreak will also be addressed.
+CNC takes place during the last 11 weeks of the 72-week Foundations Curriculum.
+CNC is the sixth course and integrates teaching around the care of complex and/or vulnerable patient populations while reinforcing and building upon challenging topics that have been previously covered in the curriculum.
+Important topics including the approach to surgical patients, trauma, pain management and infectious disease outbreak are also addressed.

-A particular focus in this course will be on the care of individuals with multiple medical and non-medical issues.
-The course is intended to reflect the increasingly complex real-world patient populations in clinical practice.
+A particular focus in this course will be on the care of individuals with multiple medical and non-medical issues, and is intended to reflect the increasingly complex real-world patient populations in clinical practice.
 Complexity case weeks will encourage students to think critically about approaches to complex patient presentations, preparing them for similar real-life cases during third and fourth year.